MarkARodriguez/MarkARodriguez/README.md

 - 👋 Hi, I’m @MarkARodriguez.
-Founder of DevSeas.
-We create software for business.
+I am in stealth mode rn :)

 <!---
 MarkARodriguez/MarkARodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.